 Now, you can just click the “Reinstall Now” buttons, and the fresh installation will replace the old one.
 This easy method can fix lots of problems with broken sites.
 The best thing about updating WordPress from the dashboard is that you don’t need to replace your files.
 It’s simple and effective, but, it can’t fix all the problems.

 You need this method to completely reinstall WordPress from scratch.
 And then, you need to link the new installations to the old database, and the old “wp-content” files like themes, plugins, and more, if you have.
 So, the first thing you have to do is to create a backup, to make sure that all things are secured.

 At the same time, if you want to save the time downloading the files that you need only, then, download the database and the “wp-content” directory only.
 With the above folders, you can re-install WordPress without any issue.

 After downloading the two backups, login to cPanel and reinstall your WordPress sites.
-The majority of sites use Softaculous for the installation, so click that icon.
+The majority of sites uses Softaculous for the installation, so click that icon.

 On the next page, you will see all you installed WordPress sites.
 Select the one that you want to remove, and click the deletion icon, and it will be fully removed.
 After that, you need to install WordPress for the same domain name, using Softaculous, or any other auto installer software.

 Just after dropping all the new tables, click on “Import” on the top of the page, and you will be given the choice to upload your old database, and then click “Go” button.
-Next, wait some time depending on your database file size, and Internet connection speed and the old database tables will be successfully imported into the new database and installation.
+Next, wait some time depending on your database file size, and Internet connection speed, and the old database tables will be successful imported into the new database and installation.

 The second step that you need is to delete the directory “wp-content”, then, replace it with your old directory with the same name “wp-content”.
 That folder contains your themes, your plugins, and the uploaded files, such as, images.